We are excited to announce that Rebecca Miller is the Wirt County Primary Center Teacher of the Month for February!

 Your child might be the next lucky winner! 🎟️

-about 20 hours ago, Wirt County Primary Center
+9 days ago, Wirt County Primary Center

 A student standing indoors holding a boxed Gem Art Diamond Painting kit in front of the torso.
 The kit packaging is pastel‑colored with the words “Gem Art Kids Diamond Painting” visible.
 The student is wearing a blue hoodie, jeans, and sneakers.
 The classroom setting includes shelves with books and materials, a purple wall, and part of a digital display screen on the right side of the image.